Gaurav7509/Airbnb-Data-Analysis/README.md

 - One-hot encoding for categorical variables (e.g., room type, amenities)
 - Aggregated location-based metrics for neighborhood insights
 - Seasonal flags added for temporal trend analysis
+- Created `price_per_sqft` from price and area to standardize comparisons.
+- Created binary flags for amenity presence to assist in correlation analysis.

 ---